Understanding your MeasurementsIf you can measure it, you can manage it!

 Too little body fat may lead to osteoporosis in later years, irregular periods in women and possible infertility.

-It is important to keep track of your body fat with a body fat scale.
+It is important to keep track of your body fat with a body composition monitor.
 Then you can check your body fat results against the Tanita healthy body fat ranges.
 These measurements are available for everyone from age five to 99 years.

 Visceral fat is located deep in the core abdominal area, surrounding and protecting the vital organs.